makandz/synduce/deliverable-1/planning.md

 *Resolution*: Based on the member’s tasks and their role, those most directly affected by the lack of the feature will attempt to talk in-person with them to sort the matter out.
 If no suitable reason is given, and/or the tardiness continues for a significant period beyond this meeting, the matter will be escalated to the TA.

 ## Highlights
 The first key decision we made with our partners was the scope of the project.
 Our partners are extremely flexible in terms of the finished product they expect from us.
 During our meetings, we discussed the base requirements: browser-based code editor, a backend that runs Synduce on a user’s code, and the history of a user’s runs.
 We also suggested a few extra convenience features such as cloud saves and shareable code links that we could add to improve the user experience while still keeping the scope manageable.
-Our partners received these positively, but reiterated that they were not mandatory whatsoever.
+Our partners received these positively but reiterated that they were not mandatory whatsoever.
 Thus, we decided to first focus on building a MVP with only the basic requirements.
 If time permits, we will then add the extra features.

 Our next few decisions regarded the actual deployment of the application.
 We discussed three approaches with our partners, detailed in Q4.
 Our reasonings for these are below:
 1. Heroku: Heroku is easy to use, has many free add-ons like databases, message queues, etc. which makes it an attractive choice for a backend-heavy application like ours.
 However, its free tier is not the most generous.